Supporting the Bishop Ordinary Trust

 Investing in the Future

-We are committed to investing in the future by examining how we, as a family composed of Bishop, clergy and laity can and must evolve in our ministry of service to Canadian Forces personnel and their families.
-The Bishop Ordinary hosts an annual spiritual retreat for Anglican chaplains and works to institute programs of Anglican initiation throughout the CF.
+We are committed to investing in the future by examining how we, as a family composed of Bishop, clergy, and laity must evolve in our ministry of service to Canadian Armed Forces personnel and their families.
+The Bishop Ordinary hosts an annual spiritual retreat for Anglican chaplains and works to institute programs of Anglican initiation throughout the Canadian Armed Forces.

 To make a Lasting Contribution Please Contact: